-Co-cars are introducing electric cars to the South West
+Co-cars shared electric cars in the South West

 They are easy to drive, automatic and smooth and silent.

 Why choose Electric?

 Electric vehicles (EVs) represent the best environmental choice for new cars for many reasons:

 - Improved air quality – there are no emissions at all at the point of driving, delivering a significant benefit to city centre pollution levels, including NOx and particulates, as well as CO2.

 - 100% Renewable Energy power – our cars are charged with electricity from Good Energy, which is generated from 100% Renewable Energy, meaning zero emissions.

 - No noise – at low speeds the cars are almost silent (at higher speeds the noise comes from the wheel resistance), creating a more pleasant local neighbourhood.

 - Fun, quick and easy to drive – the EVs are automatic, very responsive and quick off the mark.